charya-s/rails_pokedex/README.md

 https://pkmn-table.herokuapp.com/

 - Click on any Pokémon on the table to open a popup with more information including stats and breeding information.
+  - The sprite of the Pokémon and the icons for it's typing are sourced from an online database, and will not load without an internet connection.
 - Click on the table behind the popup to close it.
 - The table can be filtered using the checkbox and the search bar.
   - When the checkbox is ticked, only Pokémon considered "good" are displayed.
 The requirement for this classification is having two or more abilities and a total stat count of over 500.